ivemberg/colpisciIlBlitz/README.md

 #GAME_ARENA

 This is the area where you can play.
-You must to click a lot of blitz in 60 seconds.
+Hit as many blitzes as possible, if you totalize 100 points you fight with the final boss